Fermented Foods: Benefits and Easy Recipes to Try at Home

 Easy Fermented Food Recipes to Try at Home

-Now that we've covered the benefits and basics of fermentation, let's dive into some fermented vegetables recipes and other easy-to-make options.
+Now that we've covered the benefits and basics of fermentation, let's dive into some fermented vegetable recipes and other easy-to-make options.

 1. Simple Sauerkraut